 Maintaining a healthy environment for all students is the responsibility of all of us.
-We encourage people to protect themselves against contagious disease now by learning healthy habits that help to reduce the spread of germs.
+We encourage students to protect themselves against contagious disease now by learning healthy habits that help to reduce the spread of germs.

-- People who are sick should stay home from work or school and avoid other people until they are better.
+- Students who are sick should stay home from school and avoid other students until they are better.
 They should be fever free for 24 hours. - Teach your children to wash their hands often.
 Washing with soap and hot water for at least 20 seconds is ideal.
-That's about as long as it takes to sing the "Happy Birthday" song twice. - Teach your children the proper use of hand sanitizer.
-Hand wipes also work well, as long as they contain at least 60% alcohol.
+That's about as long as it takes to sing the "Happy Birthday" song twice.

+- Teach your children the proper use of hand sanitizer.
+Hand wipes work well, as long as they contain at least 60% alcohol.
 Hand wipes must be disposed of properly.
-Always read and follow label instructions when using hand sanitizer.
+Always read and follow label instructions when using hand sanitizer. - Teach your children to keep their hands away from their face and avoid touching their mouth, nose or eyes. - Teach your children not to share water bottles with others or share snacks.

-- Teach your children to keep their hands away from their face and avoid touching their mouth, nose or eyes. - Teach your children not to share water bottles with others and keep hands away from shared snacks. - Teach your children to cover coughs and sneezes with tissues or by coughing into the inside of their elbow.
-Cough or sneeze into your sleeve not your hands!
+• Teach your children to cover coughs and sneezes with tissues or by coughing into the inside of their elbow.
+Cough or sneeze into your sleeve - not your hands!